tonidezman/tonidezman.github.io/about.md

 Hi there.

 My name is Toni Dezman.
-I like to build well-crafted software and I have a passion about app performance.
+I like to build well-crafted software and I have a passion for app performance.

 I like to write about the things I think it could be useful to you.